hesselberthlab/hesselberthlab.github.io/README.rst

 Github content
 --------------
 There are two branches in this repository.
 The `pelican-content` branch contains the source files for the site.
-The site is served out of the `master` branch. `ghp-improt` is used to push content from the `pelican-content` branch to the `master` branch.
+The site is served out of the `master` branch. `ghp-import` is used to push content from the `pelican-content` branch to the `master` branch.
 This means that the push destroys all content in `master`, so don't make any edits in that branch.

 While editing the `pelican-content` branch, you can debug the site with::